benlagreca02/Metroid-II-RL/README.md

 - [ ] Model Training
     - [x] Define a baseline test reward function
+    - [ ] Fix observations of environments to be Pixels
-    - [ ] Find a way to do exploration reward
+    - [ ] Find a way to do exploration reward for pixel screens
+    - [ ] improve  observations of environments to be tiles (will train faster)

     - [ ] Do some kind of extremely bare-bones training to just explore
-    - [ ] Research, research, research...
-    - [ ] Sektch out some rough reward functions

 - [ ] Containerize the program to make running on other machines easy